Strategic Marine hands over 10th vessel to Malaysian operator

 Centus stated: “We are delighted to take delivery of this latest and much-anticipated sister vessel which further cements our long-established relationship with Strategic Marine and demonstrates our confidence in the team delivering high-quality services and vessels, enhancing our fleet and helping us to exceed our customer’s expectations.”

-Both of these offshore support vessels have been developed to feature new capabilities to meet Centus’ detailed and specific operational requirements, with the vessel design directly influenced and enhanced by feedback from Centus’ customers and operational staff, Centus Marine added in its statement.
+Both of these offshore support vessels have been developed to feature new capabilities to meet Centus’ detailed and specific operational requirements, with the vessel design directly influenced and enhanced by feedback from Centus’ customers and operational staff, according to Centus Marine’s statement.

 Moreover, the shipbuilder claims that both vessels have benefited from Strategic Marine’s rigorous quality and weight control measures and deliver an operational service speed of more than 30 knots and a top speed in excess of 31 knots in sea state 2 conditions, propelled by three Cummins KTA50 engines.